Alicia-krynne/Project-Review/readme.md

 MACRINE ALICE ADHIAMBO "ALICIA"[https://github.com/Alicia-krynne]

 Description
-PROJO is a web app where users can  upload their projects and have them reviewed  by their pairs.
+PROJO is a web app where users can  upload their projects and have them reviewed  by their peers.

 CLONNG THE  REPOSITORY: